MUDAL/STM32-BME280-Code/README.md

     static bme280_t bme280Data;

- # Checking the sensor's readings using Keil uVsion debugger
+ # Checking the sensor's readings using Keil uVision debugger
  Steps:
  1.)
 Open the Keil uVision debugger and ensure the active window is the **main.c**
  2.)
 Set a breakpoint on the line in which the **System_Timer_DelayMs()** function is called in the **while(1) loop**